 What You Can Learn from Bakon Vodka

-- Look for ways to ingrain your product with people – recipes, parties, tasting panels, all of these build exposure and pique curiosity.
+Look for ways to ingrain your business products with people – recipes, parties, tasting panels, all of these build exposure and pique curiosity.

 Market Served: Schools, daycares, busy storefronts